RasaHQ/rasa/docs/tutorial_basics.rst

 To train the dialogue model, run:

 .. code-block:: bash

-   python -m rasa_core.train -s data/stories.md -d domain.yml -o models/dialogue
+   python -m rasa_core.train -s data/stories.md -d domain.yml -o models/dialogue --epochs 300

-This will train the model and store it into ``models/dialogue``.
+This will train the dialogue model for ``300`` epochs and store it into ``models/dialogue``.
 Now we can use that trained dialogue model and the previously created NLU model to run our bot:

 .. code-block:: bash